cedadev/swallow/docs/source/installation.rst

   $ make stop

-Run hawfinch as Docker container
+Run swallow as Docker container
 --------------------------------

-You can also run hawfinch as a Docker container.
+You can also run swallow as a Docker container.

 .. warning::

   TODO: Describe Docker container support.

-Use Ansible to deploy hawfinch on your System
+Use Ansible to deploy swallow on your System
 ---------------------------------------------

-Use the `Ansible playbook`_ for PyWPS to deploy hawfinch on your system.
+Use the `Ansible playbook`_ for PyWPS to deploy swallow on your system.

 .. _Ansible playbook: http://ansible-wps-playbook.readthedocs.io/en/latest/index.html